What to Expect

 Are children allowed in the service?
 Is there a special service for them?

 At St. Andrew's we love to have children in all that we do.
 We usually have kids in all of our services.
 But the most popular service for kids seems to be the Sunday 10:30 AM Holy Eucharist.
-At all services we do have a nursery available for all children age five and under.
+The nursery is only available for the 10:30 service and is for all children age five and under.
 The nursery is located in Lowndes Hall, the building on the south side of our campus.
 Parents must sign in their children, and receive a pager, so that nursery workers can summon them from the service if needed.

 Also at the 10:30 service, we have a children's chapel for children through the 3rd grade.
 They all gather in our children's chapel in Lowndes Hall at about 10:20.
 Adult volunteers and some older children volunteers teach them songs and prayers for half an hour.
 Then these children march in procession over to the nave to join their parents just after the sermon.